EchterAlsFake/Porn_Fetch/README/INSTALLATION.md

 # Porn Fetch Installation & Usage Guide

-Hi. in this document you will find detailed instructions how to download and use Porn Fetch on different platforms.
+Hi, in this document you will find detailed instructions how to download and use Porn Fetch on different platforms.